 - 1/2 teaspoon ground nutmeg

-- Mix salt, garlic powder, basil, oregano, cinnamon, pepper, parsley, rosemary, dill, marjoram, thyme, and nutmeg in a bowl.
+- Mix garlic powder, basil, oregano, cinnamon, pepper, parsley, rosemary, dill, marjoram, thyme, and nutmeg in a bowl.
+Add salt to taste, I like 1 teaspoon.
 Store in an airtight container.